scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }
 ~~~~

-The following code block shows the low level representation of the `HeaderAndBodyInternal` message used for signature computation input.
-This message SHOULD NOT be used by external code.
+Protobuf definition of the `HeaderAndBody` message used for signature computation input.

 ~~~~
-   message HeaderAndBodyInternal {
+   message HeaderAndBody {
-       // Encoded header suitable for signature computation. bytes header = 1;
+       bytes header = 1;
-       // Raw payload suitable for signature computation. bytes body = 2;
+       bytes body = 2;
    }
 ~~~~